Posted on 2 Comments

 Intuitive eating can be very helpful, but it is an advanced concept.
 Intuitive eating requires listening to the body and giving it what it needs.
 This is something that takes time to develop, especially for someone with an eating disorder.

 As your child learns to trust their body, you can help by trusting their body.
 This goes against the cultural messages that tell us bodies must be controlled.
-But controlling the body resulted in an eating disorder for your child.
+However, controlling their body led to an eating disorder for your child.
 It’s time to try something different.

-Parents must trust their kids’ bodies, even when our kids don’t feel they are trustworthy.
+Parents must trust their kids’ bodies, even (especially) when their kids believe their bodies are betraying them.
 We must trust even when we are scared that our kids will get “too fat.”
 We can’t know whether they will fully recover, but we can trust that their bodies will try to survive.

 Body trust-building statements